-Of the $32 million Clark spent against schistosomiasis from 1974 to 1994 (with the foundation providing a third of the total spent globally to research that disease), an effort to find a vaccine consumed about half of the funding yet ended without success.
-However, the field had been advanced considerably when the foundation exited “schisto” research in 1994, and the baton was picked up by the Carter Center, the Gates Foundation, and others.
-Clark’s work against river blindness followed a very similar course: failure to find a vaccine, but major progress in scientific understanding and public health countermeasures.
+Of the $32 million Clark spent against schistosomiasis from 1974 to 1994, an effort to find a vaccine consumed about half of the funding.
+That ended without success, yet the field had been advanced considerably when the foundation exited “schisto” research in 1994, and the baton was picked up by the Carter Center, the Gates Foundation, and others.
+Clark’s work against river blindness followed a very similar course: failure to find a vaccine, but major progress in scientific understanding and public-health countermeasures.
 For trachoma, Clark spurred some of the first systematic research ever conducted on the disease, and the foundation’s mantle was taken up by a promising drug-donation effort that aims to eliminate blinding trachoma by 2020.
 (See 1987 entry on this list for details.)

 - Duke University case study, cspcs.sanford.duke.edu/sites/default/files/EMClarkTDRfinal.pdf